gbasin/iChrome/CONTRIBUTING.md

 # How to contribute

-iChrome loves to welcome your contributions.
+ProductivityTab loves to welcome your contributions.
 There are several ways to help out:

 * Create an [issue](https://github.com/AMKohn/iChrome/issues) on GitHub, if you have found a bug
 * Write test cases for open bug issues